wp-plugins/flyzoo/readme.txt

 * Cloud-based, hosted chat built to ensure a fast message delivery without overloading your server

-* Eye-catching
+* Eye-catching design

-* Responsive chat on tablets and mobile devices
+* Responsive on tablets and mobile devices

 * In-browser chat: browse your site and chat at the same time

-* SSL Connection: automatic chat encryption for HTTPS/SSL sites
+* SSL Connection: automatic chat encryption for HTTPS/SSL websites

 * Moderation: ban users and block IPs, clean chat rooms from forbidden words